eliashaeussler/cache-warmup/README.md

 | [`--strategy`, `-s`](#--strategy)               | Optional crawling strategy to prepare URLs before crawling them        |
 | [`--urls`, `-u`](#--urls)                       | Additional URLs to be warmed up                                        |

+💡 Run `cache-warmup --help` to see a detailed explanation of all available input parameters.

 #### `sitemaps`

 URLs of XML sitemaps to be warmed up.